-Seven Principles of Landscape Design
+Seven Principles of Landscape Design that Benefits the Environment

 Design principles can be found anywhere, not just in computer-aided design or drawings.
 The basic regulations of design can be found in the environment, roads, parks, clothes, and even the average brush you use for your hair.

 In all states, landscape and building architects are influenced by these design principles for their education programs and firm services.
 The following principles are what make a landscape design not only beautiful but also balanced.